 A beacon placed this close to all three antennas will be in the near-field of those antennas and could potentially cause adverse interference effects.
 This can be fixed by putting the transmitter at a much higher vertical height relative to the horizontal distances between the beacon and each antenna.
 A lightweight mobile node can be used to act as an equidistant beacon, so that our receiver system is not difficult to setup or transport.

 Instead of an equidistant beacon, a linear frequency modulated signal can be integrated into our receiver architecture in order to synchronize channel delays through equalization.
 Such a signal would have to be connected to the exact beginning of each antenna wire connection, and the leads of the LFM wires would have to be exactly the same distance from each other.
-Even though a closed system approach would have benefits over the wireless beacon strategy in terms of signal transmission control, it is more useful in systems that have seperate channels each containing a separate demodulator/ADC, so that delays from these components could be corrected.
+Even though a closed system approach would have benefits over the wireless beacon strategy in terms of signal transmission control, it is more useful in systems that have separate channels each containing a separate demodulator/ADC, so that delays from these components could be corrected.
 It would be difficult to integrate such a system to correct offsets singularly generated by varying antenna wire lengths.

 IV. vii.
 RF Wave Reconstruction and Matlab Simulation